ku-fpg/fpg-web/site/Users/AndyGill/Teaching.markdown

 aspects of modern languages while requiring hands-on development of programs using Java, Scheme, and Haskell.

-EECS 700 **Functional Programming** teaches how to solve engineering problems efficiently in a modern functional language.
+EECS 776 **Functional Programming and Domain Specific Languages**, also known as EECS 700 and EECS 690, teaches how to solve engineering problems efficiently in a modern functional language.
 Topics may include basic functional idioms, introduction to Haskell, IO and purity, functional data structures and algorithms, monads and applicative